Chiral numerical renormalization group: The Wilson Ladder

 Let us study the obtained hopping amplitudes, which are plotted for an example case in Fig.\,\ref{fig:Tridiag-Hopping}.
-Without loss of generality we can choose real and positive ladder rail amplitudes $t_{n\pm}$, and let any required phase fall on the rung amplitudes $\eta_{n}$.
-The discrete Hamiltonians in Eq.\,(\ref{eq:H-Star}) have real coefficients, implying $\eta_{n}$ are also real, and the above-mentioned phases amount at most to a sign.
-Observe that the hopping amplitudes fall into two distinct regimes, separated by the energy scale corresponding to the distance between the impurities, $v_{F}/R$.
+Without loss of generality we can choose real and positive ladder-rail amplitudes $t_{n\pm}$, and let any required phase fall on the rung amplitudes $\eta_{n}$.
+The latter are also real {[}due to the real coefficients in Eq.\,(\ref{eq:H-Star}){]}, and so this phase amounts at most to a sign.
+Observe that the hopping amplitudes fall into two distinct regimes, separated by the energy scale corresponding to the interimpurity distance, $v_{F}/R$.
 This distinction is further emphasized in Fig.\,\ref{fig:Tridiag-Ladder}, in which the width of the different links corresponds to the hopping amplitudes when rescaled by $\Lambda^{-n/2}$.

-Small values of $n$ correspond to wavelengths shorter than the distance between the impurities, or conversely, impurities which are very apart with respect to the wavelengths considered, so that we expect them to hardly affect each other.
-We indeed observe that the rail amplitudes decay exponentially $t_{n\pm}\sim\Lambda^{-n/2}$ and are of the same order for a given $n$, leading to two well-defined Wilson chains, while the rung amplitudes $\eta_{n}\approx v_{F}/R$ are constant and small, resulting in weak coupling between the chains, as depicted in the left part of Fig.\,\ref{fig:Tridiag-Ladder}.
+Small values of $n$ correspond to wavelengths shorter than the distance between the impurities, or conversely, impurities which are very far apart with respect to the wavelengths considered, so that we expect them to hardly affect each other.
+We indeed observe that the rail amplitudes decay exponentially $t_{n\pm}\sim\Lambda^{-n/2}$, with $t_{n+}$ and $t_{n-}$ of the same order for a given $n$, leading to two well-defined Wilson chains, while the rung amplitudes $\eta_{n}\approx v_{F}/R$ are constant and small, resulting in weak coupling between the chains, as depicted in the left part of Fig.\,\ref{fig:Tridiag-Ladder}.
 Thus, in the limit of extremely distant impurities $R\to\infty$, the chains completely decouple, as expected.